markosski/cloudsync/README.md

 At the moment only AWS S3 storage is implemented.
 CloudSync can be easily extended to other cloud storage by implementing `CloudClient` interface.

-CloudClient was tested on MacOS and should work fine on Linux as well, not sure about Windows.
+CloudSync was tested on MacOS and should work fine on Linux as well, not sure about Windows.

 ## How to use.